flamerecca/-medicinalchemistry/glossaryB.md

+Bacilli
-Bacilli Bacterial cells that are rod shaped.
+Bacterial cells that are rod shaped.

+Bacteriorhodopsin
-Bacteriorhodopsin A protein present in Archaea

-microorganisms that captures light energy and acts

-as a proton pump to pump protons across the cell
+A protein present in Archaea microorganisms that captures light energy and acts as a proton pump to pump protons across the cell membrane.

-membrane.
+Bacteriostatic

-Bacteriostatic Bacteriostatic drugs inhibit the growth

-and multiplication of bacteria, but do not directly kill
+Bacteriostatic drugs inhibit the growth and multiplication of bacteria, but do not directly kill them.

-them.
+Bactericidal

-Bactericidal Bactericidal drugs actively kill bacterial cells.
+Bactericidal drugs actively kill bacterial cells.

+Bacteriophage
-Bacteriophage A virus that invades bacterial cells.
+A virus that invades bacterial cells.

+Bad
-Bad A protein that promotes apoptosis.
+A protein that promotes apoptosis.

+Barbiturates
-Barbiturates A series of synthetic compounds with
+A series of synthetic compounds with sedative properties.

-sedative properties.
+Bax

-Bax A protein that promotes apoptosis.
+A protein that promotes apoptosis.

-Bcl-2 and Bcl-X Proteins that suppress apoptosis.
+Bcl-2 and Bcl-X
+Proteins that suppress apoptosis.

-Bcr-Abl protein A protein that is formed as a result
+Bcr-Abl protein

-of a chromosomal defect called the Philadelphia

-chromosome.
-It is related to the disease known as

-chronic myelogenous leukemia.
+A protein that is formed as a result of a chromosomal defect called the Philadelphia chromosome.
+It is related to the disease known as chronic myelogenous leukemia.

-Benign cancer or tumour A localized tumour that is
+Benign cancer or tumour

-not life threatening.
+A localized tumour that is not life threatening.

-Benign prostatic hyperplasia Th e term for an enlarged
+Benign prostatic hyperplasia

-prostate, resulting in diffi culty in passing urine.
+The term for an enlarged prostate, resulting in diffi culty in passing urine.

+Benzodiazepines
-Benzodiazepines A structural class of compounds

-that are used as hypnotics, anxiolytics, sedatives,

-anticonvulsants, and muscle relaxants.
+A structural class of compounds that are used as hypnotics, anxiolytics, sedatives, anticonvulsants, and muscle relaxants.

+β-Blockers
-β-Blockers Compounds that block or antagonize
+Compounds that block or antagonize

 β-adrenoceptors.
-Particularly useful in cardiovascular
+Particularly useful in cardiovascular medicine.

-medicine.

 Beta-lactamases see lactamases.

-β-Lactams Structures that contain a four-membered

-β-lactam ring and are commonly used as antibacterial

-agents.

-Bile duct A duct leading from the liver to the

-intestines.
-Some drugs and drug metabolites are

-excreted through the bile duct, but can be reabsorbed

-from the intestines.

-Binding region A region within a binding site that is

-capable of a specifi c intermolecular interaction with

-drug or endogenous ligand.

-Binding site Th e location where an endogenous

-molecule or drug binds to a macromolecule.

-Normally a hollow or cleft in the surface of the

-macromolecule.

-Bioavailability Refers to the fraction of drug

-that is available in the blood supply following

-administration.

-Bioequivalence studies Studies carried out to ensure

-that the bioavailability of a drug remains the same

-should there be any alteration to the manufacture or

-formulation of the drug.

-Bioisostere A chemical group which can replace

-another chemical group without adversely aff ecting

-the desired activity of a drug.

-Bioterrorism Th e use of toxic infectious agents by

-terrorist groups.

-Bleomycins A group of naturally occurring

-glycoproteins used as anticancer agents.

-Blood–brain barrier Blood vessels in the brain are less

-porous than blood vessels in the periphery.
-Th ey also

-have a fatty coating.
-Drugs entering the brain have to

-be lipophilic in order to cross this barrier.

-Boc A shorthand term for the protecting group

-t-butyloxycarbonyl.

-Bromodomain A binding region in one protein that

-is capable of binding an acetylated lysine residue of

-another protein to allow protein–protein interactions.

-Bronchodilator An agent which dilates the airways

-and can combat asthma.
+β-Lactams
+Structures that contain a four-membered β-lactam ring and are commonly used as antibacterial agents.

+Bile duct
+A duct leading from the liver to the intestines.
+Some drugs and drug metabolites are excreted through the bile duct, but can be reabsorbed from the intestines.

+Binding region
+A region within a binding site that is capable of a specifi c intermolecular interaction with drug or endogenous ligand.

+Binding site
+The location where an endogenous molecule or drug binds to a macromolecule.
+Normally a hollow or cleft in the surface of the macromolecule.

+Bioavailability
+Refers to the fraction of drug that is available in the blood supply following administration.

+Bioequivalence studies
+Studies carried out to ensure that the bioavailability of a drug remains the same should there be any alteration to the manufacture or formulation of the drug.

+Bioisostere
+A chemical group which can replace another chemical group without adversely aff ecting the desired activity of a drug.

+Bioterrorism
+The use of toxic infectious agents by terrorist groups.

+Bleomycins
+A group of naturally occurring glycoproteins used as anticancer agents.

+Blood–brain barrier
+Blood vessels in the brain are less porous than blood vessels in the periphery.
+They also have a fatty coating.
+Drugs entering the brain have to be lipophilic in order to cross this barrier.

+Boc
+A shorthand term for the protecting group t-butyloxycarbonyl.

+Bromodomain
+A binding region in one protein that is capable of binding an acetylated lysine residue of another protein to allow protein–protein interactions.

+Bronchodilator
+An agent which dilates the airways and can combat asthma.